plrigaux/firstNames/README.md

 ## The Data

-The input data is the 2017 Quebec's baby boy names.
+The input data is the [2017 Quebec's baby boy names](source/firstNamesQuebec2017.txt) with frequency.

+You can find the main site [here](https://www.rrq.gouv.qc.ca/en/enfants/banque_prenoms/Pages/banque_prenoms.aspx).

 ## Source